Severus Snape: A Portrait in Subtlety

 I wonder what expression Harry had on his face.
 Could it have been all that different from Snape’s?

 Finally, there are little hints that what Harry thinks of him matters to Snape.
-In Phoenix, during his Occlumency lesson, Harry is questioning Snape about how they know about Voldemort’s intentions to – well, to do something to Harry that Occlumency could help him with.
+In Order of the Phoenix, during his Occlumency lesson, Harry is questioning Snape about how they know about Voldemort’s intentions to do something to Harry that Occlumency could help him with.